Akord-com/vault-template/README.md

 npm run deploy
 ```

-After deployment, you can check out your vault at :
+After deployment, you can open your vault at :

 ```
 https://dev.akord.link/vaults/active/{vaultId}/assets
 ```

-It may take up to an hour to confirm your transactions on the arweave blockchain, but Akord will hold a cache of the files for your, insuring they are accessible immediately.
+> NOTE: It may take up to an hour to confirm your transactions on the arweave blockchain, but Akord will hold a cache of the files for your, insuring they are accessible immediately.

 ## Next steps